What Are Mesothelioma Blood Tests?

 Emerging Biomarker-Based Blood Tests

-As researchers discover more about mesothelioma, they are finding new biomarkers that may improve mesothelioma diagnosis and treatment.
-New biomarker tests can help medical professionals diagnose mesothelioma, distinguish it from other cancers, predict disease prognosis, select the most effective treatment and monitor treatment progression.
+As researchers learn more about mesothelioma, they find new biomarkers that may improve its diagnosis and treatment.
+New biomarker tests can help diagnose mesothelioma.
+They can also distinguish it from other cancers.
+They can predict the disease’s outcome, choose the best treatment and track progress.

 • 8-Hydroxy-2′-Deoxyguanosine: 8OHdG, like fibulin-3, is higher in people who have been exposed to asbestos.
 It may be useful in identifying people at higher risk of mesothelioma and other cancers.